Skip to content

 So what is Carnival, Fastnacht and Faching

-These are basically the same but they differ from region to region.
+These are the same, but they differ from region to region.

 • Fasching – Austria, Bavaria, Berlin, Brandenburg, Sachsen

-• Fastnacht – Baden, Franconia, Hesse, Saarland, Mainz, Swabenland, Switzerland and Luxumbourg
+• Fastnacht – Baden, Franconia, Hesse, Saarland, Mainz, Swabenland, Switzerland and Luxembourg

 • Karneval – Rhineland: Aachen, Bonn, Köln and Düsseldorf

 Carnival is a celebration of excess and includes parades, floats, dancing, formal balls, wearing costumes, noise and a lot of partying.
-It is the period before Lent, that starts on Ash Wednesday.
+It is the period before Lent, which starts on Ash Wednesday.

 Lent is a time of repentance and abstinence in preparation for Easter.